Beyond Curve Fitting: Causation, Counterfactuals, and Imagination-based AI

 researchers from all relevant disciplines, including, but not

-limited to, computer science, cognitive science,
+limited to, computer science, cognitive science, economics, social

-economics, social sciences, medicine, health sciences, engineering, mathematics, statistics, and philosophy.
+sciences, medicine, health sciences, engineering, mathematics,

 Topics